 Before you do this, you want to remove some of the moisture from your wet hair– not too much but just enough that your hair isn’t dripping.
 I use a microfibre towel* or old t-shirt to gently press some of the moisture out without causing any frizz.

 Get yourself a good blob of custard and run your hands down either side of your hair.
 This is known as ‘prayer hands’.
 So rather than running your fingers through, you are almost acting like a flower press to your hair – pressing the custard down the hair.

 Now, scrunch upwards.
 Place your hand at the bottom of your hair strand in a cup and push upwards.
 Do this all around your hair.

 The purpose of the gel is to keep your hair in the curls formed by the custard while it dries.

 You don’t need too much, just rub it between your hands and re-scrunch your hair to cover all of the strands.

 As the hair dries, the gel hardens to form a cast.
 You must try not to touch your hair to disturb the cast or else it won’t be able to support the curl.

-You can either air-dry or you can use a diffuser – I use this one* that is universal for most hairdryers if I am in a rush, otherwise I dry naturally.
+You can either air dry or you can use a diffuser – I use this one* that is universal for most hairdryers if I am in a rush, otherwise I dry naturally.
 You can use it on a cool or medium setting but not on the highest heat – remember heat dries out hair and curls need to stay hydrated.

 The final result

 Once you are sure the hair is dry within the cast, flip your hair over and give the roots a bit of a shimmy.
-Then gently scrunch the hair once again to break the cast – revealing soft curls within!
+Then gently scrunch the hair once again to break the cast – revealing soft curly hair within!